 A KS3 lesson focusing on Moses and the messages he received from God.
 There are a variety of different learning styles included in this lesson.
 Lesson objectives are referred to throughout the lesson, as well as a Key Question that pupils will answer at the end of the lesson.

 This lesson is aimed at KS3 but could be adapted for older pupils.
 The aim of the lesson is to think about what the mission of the disciples was, and what impact that has on Christians today.
 The lesson includes a variety of activities including an investigation task and an exam style question as well as a postcard (from their mission) as a plenary activity.

 This lesson focuses on the Parable of the Sheep and Goats and how that Links to human dignity.
 The starter pupils are to do a Kagan style task, focusing on what Human dignity is.
 There is a collaborative learning task, and whole class feedback, leading to answering an exam question where pupils are to peer assess their answers.
 All worksheets needed are attached to the PowerPoint.

-This is a half term homework booklet is designed around a SOW on discipleship.
+This is a half term homework booklet is designed around a SOW on the prophets and Christmas.
 There is a Learning programme that specifies what the pupils will be learning about in lesson, and how this links to their homework.
 Each task has success criteria, and space to complete it.
 It was created on Word so is easily edited to suit your own SOW.